bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 76°
+- 73°
-- Drizzle
+- Drizzle and Breezy
 - 80% humidity
-- 14 mph wind
+- 11 mph wind
-- 100% cloud cover
+- 58% cloud cover
 - 40 AQI 🟩
 - 0.08 inches of rain in the past 24 hours
-- 0.04 inches of rain expected in the next 48 hours
+- 0.08 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>